The Ultimate Guide to Car Rental Insurance in Iceland

-Because the Highlands and Westfjords are filled with gravel roads and F-roads (learn more about Iceland’s F-roads in our full guide), you’ll want to purchase all available insurance that your car rental company offers.
+Because the Highlands and Westfjords are filled with gravel roads and F-roads (learn more about Iceland’s F-roads in our full guide and the Westfjords in this article), you’ll want to purchase all available insurance that your car rental company offers.
 Just note — the Icelandic Highlands include a lot of river crossings and there is no insurance that will protect you from damage caused by these river crossings.
 So, cross at your own risk.

 Is all of this really necessary?